“The Sun” Haiku Booklet

 Consistency & Asymmetry

-Create a cohesive visual language through restrained typography, and intentional use of negative space.
+Create a cohesive visual language through restrained typography and intentional use of negative space.

 Sketches